metal-crow/Inventory-Watcher/README.md

-##TESING-WIP-LEARNING RUST
+##Know Rust?
+You'll hate this!

+An inventory manager for the CSH research room.
+Keeps track of parts and their current quantity.
+Used this as an excuse to learn Rust.

+Windows Setup:
-install Rust x64
+ * install Rust x64
-install MSYS2
+ * install MSYS2
--mingw-w64-x86_64-gcc, add C:\MSYS64\mingw64\bin to PATH
+  * mingw-w64-x86_64-gcc, add C:\MSYS64\mingw64\bin to PATH
--install mingw-w64-x86_64-openssl
+  * install mingw-w64-x86_64-openssl
+ * MySQL

+###ToDo
 behind webauth

-store the name of the item
-quantity